This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - See bunt.

 - Soundness refers to overall visual grain quality.
-Sound grain is reasonably well matured and reasonably free from kernels damaged by frost, mildew, bleaching, or weather.
+Sound grain is reasonably well matured and reasonably free from damaged kernels.

 - special bin grain